-The Company's DE&I initiatives are supported by the its VP of Diversity, Equity, & Inclusion and DE&I Council, which helps implement specific diversity programs, supports internal training, and creates opportunities to spread awareness throughout the organization.
-The Company's DE&I Council is led by Mr. Joe Matthews, VP of Diversity, Equity, & Inclusion.
+The Company's DE&I initiatives are supported by its VP of Diversity, Equity, & Inclusion and DE&I Council, which helps implement specific diversity programs, supports internal training, and creates opportunities to spread awareness throughout the organization.
+The Company's DE&I Council is led by Mr. Joe Matthews, VP of Diversity, Equity, & Inclusion and includes employees from many different parts of the Company.
+The Company's DE&I initiatives are further supported by the DE&I Advisory Board, which is led by Mr. Matthews, and includes various executives, including the CEO, and members that are not employees of the Company.
 Mr. Matthews has been honored as a Salute to Diversity Winner by Corp!
 Magazine.

 As a part of DE&I initiatives, the Company maintains a growing list of business resource groups ("BRGs") comprised of individuals with similar interests or backgrounds that work internally to support one another, develop leadership skills, and enhance cultural awareness.
 Among current BRGs are Women at Gentex and Veterans at Gentex.
+In 2022, Gentex also established a separate DE&I council in Salt Lake City to serve the Company employees that work at the research and development office located there.
+This separate council has supported several organizations in the local Salt Lake City area, including supporting students from diverse backgrounds and sponsoring events to support global causes.

-DE&I efforts at the Company extend to the supply base as well, where the Company been recognized for ongoing efforts to increase supplier relationships with minority- and women-owned enterprises.
+DE&I efforts at the Company extend to the supply base as well, where the Company been recognized for ongoing efforts to increase supplier relationships with certified minority, woman, veteran, and LGBTQ-owned enterprises.
 In fact, the Company mentors certain such suppliers to help them develop the business systems and technology improvements necessary to support future growth.
-The Company is a member of or otherwise involved in the Michigan Minority Supplier Development Council, Lakeshore Advantage Supplier Diversity Program Planning, Michigan Diversity Counsel, The Employers Association - HR Conference, Michigan Minority Procurement Conference, the Great Lakes Women's Business Council, and Yanfeng DEI Leadership Panel.
+The Company is a member of or otherwise involved in the Michigan Minority Supplier Development Council, Original Equipment Supplier's Association - Diversity & Inclusion, Board of Governors, Consumer Technology Association - D&I Group, Michigan Diversity Connection, West Michigan Hispanic Chamber of Commerce, and the Great Lakes Women's Business Council.